LambdaTest/playwright-sample/playwright-java-junit/README.md

 ## Run Your First Playwright Test

->**Test Scenario**: The sample playwright-single.js file search the term 'LambdaTest' on Bing.
+>**Test Scenario**: The sample playwright-single.js file search the term 'LambdaTest' on DuckDuckGo.

 Shown below are the steps on running Playwright tests on the LambdaTest platform.